What was unique about the settlement established by Roger Williams in 1636?

 Study for the AMSCO AP United States History Exam – Period 2.
 Explore multiple choice questions with hints and explanations.
 Prepare for your AP exam and boost your confidence!

-The settlement established by Roger Williams in 1636, known as Providence, was unique primarily because it recognized the rights of Native Americans and involved paying them for their land.
-This approach reflected Williams' belief in fairness and justice toward the indigenous peoples, contrasting sharply with many other colonial practices of the time, which often involved forceful takeovers of land without compensation.
+The settlement established by Roger Williams in 1636, known as Providence, was unique primarily because it recognized the rights of Native Americans and emphasized the importance of paying them for their land.
+This principle set Williams apart from many other settlers of the time, who often took land through force or without compensation.
+Williams believed in the necessity of fair dealings with Native peoples and sought to create a community that upheld these values.

 Subscribe